Impact

 Affected Systems

 Microsoft SharePoint Enterprise Server 2016, Microsoft SharePoint Server 2019, and Microsoft SharePoint Server Subscription Edition are affected.
-No specific build numbers are provided, so any installation of these products that has not applied the latest patch is at risk.
+No specific build or patch levels are listed in the advisory, so any installation of these products that has not applied the latest security update is at risk.
+The affected components are the SharePoint web services that construct SQL commands from user-supplied input.

 Risk and Exploitability

-The vulnerability has a CVSS score of 8.8, indicating high severity.
-The EPSS score is less than 1%, showing that the likelihood of exploitation is currently low, and it is not currently listed in CISA’s KEV catalog.
-The attack would occur over the network against a SharePoint instance for which the attacker already has authorized access.
-Once exploited, an attacker could compromise confidentiality, integrity, and availability of the affected system.
+The CVSS score of 8.8 indicates a high severity risk.
+The EPSS score of 18% suggests a moderate likelihood of exploitation in the wild, and the vulnerability is not yet listed in the CISA KEV catalog.
+The attack would be carried out over the network against a SharePoint instance for which the attacker already has authenticated access.
+Inferred from the description, the attacker needs legitimate credentials or permissions to trigger the injection, after which the execution of arbitrary code, data exfiltration, or denial of service could be achieved, compromising confidentiality, integrity, and availability of the SharePoint server.

 OpenCVE Enrichment